WACC Calculator

 percent

-To calculate WACC, enter the market value of your company's equity and debt, along with the cost of equity (expected return for shareholders), cost of debt (interest rate), and corporate tax rate.
-The calculator uses the formula:
+Enter the market value of your equity and debt, the cost of each, and your corporate tax rate.
+The calculator solves for WACC using:

 WACC=(EE+D×Re)+(DE+D×Rd×(1T))\begin{aligned} &\text{WACC} = \left ( \frac{ E }{ E + D} \times Re \right ) + \left ( \frac{ D }{ E + D} \times Rd \times ( 1 - T ) \right ) \end{aligned}